Marina Grishakova

 Marzia Beltrami

 Marzia’s project investigates how the mind-body nexus can be imaginatively reshaped in fantastic narratives to explore ideas of subjectivity and the relationship with others and with the world at large from an ethical perspective.
 Her theoretical framework combines narrative ethics with cognitive and unnatural narratology.
-She holds a PhD in Italian studies from Durham University (2017) and was Visiting Research Fellow at the MHiC-Lab (Medical Humanities in Context) at Sorbonne Nouvelle Paris 3 in 2019/20.
-The monograph based on her doctoral research focusing on spatiality and plot theories is entitled Spatial Plots.
-Virtuality and the Embodied Mind in Baricco, Camilleri and Calvino, and will be published by Legenda in early 2021.
+She holds a PhD in Italian studies from Durham University (2018) and was Visiting Research Fellow at the MHiC-Lab (Medical Humanities in Context) at Sorbonne Nouvelle Paris 3 in 2019/20.
+The monograph based on her doctoral research focusing on spatiality and plot theory is entitled Spatial Plots.
+Virtuality and the Embodied Mind in Baricco, Camilleri and Calvino, and was published with Legenda in 2021.

 Siim Sorokin